jrmykolyn/sfco-mq-vis/README.md

 ## About
 Media Query Visualizer (`sfco-mq-vis`) is a JavaScript package that provides an interface for programmatically creating media queries, inserting them into the DOM, and seeing whether or not they're currently active.

+On initialization, Media Query Visualizer is given a series of objects containing media query information (media type, features, etc.).
+Media Query Visualizer builds an HTML element and stylesheet for each query, and inserts both into the DOM.
+When a given query is satisfied, its associated HTML element is displayed as 'active'.

 ## Installation
 ```
 npm install ---save sfco-mq-vis